-Yang et al. [57] (SEU-NJU team, 4th place in LAP challenge) use face and landmark detection for face alignment and the VGG-16 architecture [50] for modeling.
+Yang et al. (2015) (SEU-NJU team, 4th place in LAP challenge) use face and landmark detection for face alignment and the VGG-16 architecture (Szegedy et al. 2015) for modeling.
 Private and MORPH 2 data are used for training of multiple networks with different setups, aligned and non-aligned faces, different color spaces, filters, objective losses.
 The final prediction is a fusion.

-UMD team (5th place in LAP challenge) employs face and landmark detection [31], a CNN model [3], Adience [9] and MORPH datasets.
+UMD team (5th place in LAP challenge) employs face and landmark detection (Kazemi and Sullivan 2014), a CNN model (Chen et al. 2016), Adience (Eidinger et al. 2014) and MORPH datasets.
 A classification in three age groups is followed by age regression.

-Enjuto team (6th place in LAP challenge) use face detection [41] and face landmark detection [31] and 6 CNNs for classification in three age groups and for local (part face) and global (whole face) prediction of age.
+Enjuto team (6th place in LAP challenge) use face detection (Mathias et al. 2014) and face landmark detection (Kazemi and Sullivan 2014) and six CNNs for classification in three age groups and for local (part face) and global (whole face) prediction of age.
 The results are fused.

-3 Proposed method (DEX)
+3 Proposed Method (DEX)

-The proposed method, DEX (Deep EXpectation) follows the pipeline in Fig. 2.
+The proposed method, Deep EXpectation (DEX) follows the pipeline in Fig. 2.
 In this section each step of the pipeline is explained in detail.

-3.1 Face alignment
+3.1 Face Alignment

-As many datasets used in this work do not show centered frontal faces but rather faces in the wild (cf. Fig. 2 (1) and Fig. 4), we detect and align the faces for both training and testing.
+As many datasets used in this work do not show centered frontal faces but rather faces in the wild (cf. Figs. 2(1), 4), we detect and align the faces for both training and testing.

 An ideal input face image should be of the same or comparable size, centered, and aligned to a normalized position and with minimum background.
-We choose the off-the-shelf Mathias et al. [41] face detector to obtain the location and size (scale) of the face in each image.
-This state-of-the-art face detector uses the Deformable Parts Model (DPM) [12] and inherits robust performance.
+We choose the off-the-shelf (Mathias et al. 2014) face detector to obtain the location and size (scale) of the face in each image.
+This state-of-the-art face detector uses the Deformable Parts Model (DPM) (Felzenszwalb et al. 2010) and inherits robust performance.
 As expected, by cropping the detected face for the following age estimation processing instead of using the entire image we obtain massive increases in performance.

-Many approaches employ rather complex alignment procedures involving accurate facial landmark detectors and image warping [51, 57].
+Many approaches employ rather complex alignment procedures involving accurate facial landmark detectors and image warping (Taigman et al. 2014; Yang et al. 2015).
 In our preliminary experiments we observed that the failure of the landmark detectors is difficult to predict and harms the performance as it leads to wrong face alignments.
 Since we target faces in the wild, use a robust face detector, and our CNNs can tolerate small alignment errors, we build our alignment procedure as follows.

-We explicitly handle rotation by running the detector not only on the original image but on images rotated with steps of 5° (cf. Fig. 2 (2)).
-Due to limited computational resources we check only angles between -60° and 60°.
-Additionally we run the detector at -90° ,90° and 180° to cope with flipped or rotated images.
-At the end the face with the highest detection score across all rotations is picked and then rotated to up-frontal position.
+We explicitly handle rotation by running the detector not only on the original image but on images rotated with steps of 5° [cf. Fig. 2(2)].
+Due to limited computational resources we check only angles between -60° and 60° .
+Additionally we run the detector at -90° , 90° and 180° to cope with flipped or rotated images.
+At the end the face with the highest detection score across all rotations is picked and then rotated to upfrontal position.

 For very few face images, the detector is unable to detect a face.
 In those cases the entire image is taken as the face.
 We notice that performance increases when considering also the context around the face.
-Therefore we extend the detected face by taking additional 40% of the width and height of the face on all sides (cf. Fig. 2 (3)).
+Therefore we extend the detected face by taking additional 40 % of the width and height of the face on all sides [cf. Fig. 2(3)].
 If the face is too large so that there is no context on some of the sides, the last pixel at the border is just repeated.
 This ensures that the face is always placed in the same location in the image.
 As the aspect ratio of the resulting image might differ, it is squeezed to 256×256 pixels.
 This forms the input for the deep convolutional neural network.